kaylaabner/DreamLab/README.md

 [w3schools XPath Tutorial](https://www.w3schools.com/xml/xpath_intro.asp)

 XPath is a query language used to select HTML / XML information.
 We can use this to select information on a webpage, such as hyperlinks, and copy/paste that information into a datasheet.
+You can later build on your XPath knowledge to use programming languages, like Python or R, to automatically scrape a website.

 ## How does HTML work?